Instant Pot Mashed Potatoes

 These mashed potatoes, however?
 I CANNOT GET ENOUGH.

 I’m in my fifth (!) year of posting holiday recipes here, and up until today, I had successfully avoided making mashed potatoes.
-I reasoned I’d skip them this year too, but much like my Thanksgiving plate, my site felt incomplete without them.
+I reasoned I’d skip them this year too, but much like stuffing muffins on a Thanksgiving plate, my site felt incomplete without them.